 Jones went on to hit a determined unbeaten century, bringing up three figures with a six after helping the side recover from strife at 6-4.

 His exuberant celebration earned him the club’s Champagne Moment of the Season award.
 But, more importantly, the Red Rose secured a draw which went a long way to sealing their Division One safety.

-Jones, a former England Under 19s international who has turned 22, is predominantly a batsman, but he also bowls occasional leg-spin.
+Jones, a former England Under 19s international, is predominantly a batsman, but he also bowls occasional leg-spin.

-He played Under 13s, 14s, 15s and 17s cricket for Cheshire, while joining the Lancashire ranks in 2012 when he played for their Academy team.
+He played Under 13s, 14s, 15s and 17s cricket for Cheshire, while joining the Lancashire ranks in 2012 when he played for the Academy.

-He was part of England’s Under 19s World Cup campaign in the UAE in early 2014, with them reaching the semi-final stage.
+He was part of England’s Under 19s World Cup campaign in the UAE in early 2014, reaching the semi-final stage with them.